 Meaning that high mass of the combination needs low mechanical compliance, otherwise record warps can easily provoke tonearm vibrations at frequencies around 4 to 6 Hz, that will bring degradation of performance.
 At least 8 Hz is advisable.

-To choose the right cartridge for your turntable/tonearm please visit our Replacement cartridges for Turntables/tonearms selector
+To choose the right cartridge for your turntable/tonearm please see our Replacement cartridges for Turntables/tonearms selector.

 3.1.
 Contact problems